caseconsulting/lambda-askjeeves/README.md

 # lambda-askjeeves
-Experimental Basecamp chatbot for answering questions from Case's benefits documents
+Experimental Basecamp chatbot for answering questions from Case's benefits documents.

+This project uses AWS Kendra to index items in the `documents` folder.

 # Development Dependencies